melaniewalsh/sample-social-network-datasets/README.md

 # Essential Readings in the Digital Humanities - Lab Report #2

-This repository contains sample social network datasets for the Washington University in St. Louis graduate seminar/lab **Humanities by the Numbers: Essential Readings in the Digital Humanities**.
+This repository contains sample social network datasets for the Washington University in St. Louis graduate seminar **Humanities by the Numbers: Essential Readings in the Digital Humanities**.

 Each folder contains a nodes csv and an edges csv that can be imported into Gephi and used for **Lab Report #2**.
 Each folder also includes background information about the original source of the data, the methodologies used to compile it, and the context/significance of the social network.